viniciusgerevini/shromp/docs/en/3-examples/005-removing-extensions-from-path.md

 ## Webserver configuration

-If you are using a webserver there is definitely a way for you to use rewrites and avoid using the html extension.
+If you are using a webserver there is definitely a way for you to use rewrites and avoid using the HTML extension.

 If you are deploying to Github Pages, this is already a feature out-of-the-box.
-Having said that, at the time I'm writing this guide, Shromp's menu include the html extension and there is no built-in way to remove them during build.
+Having said that, at the time I'm writing this guide, Shromp's menu include the HTML extension and there is no built-in way to remove them during build.
 However, implementing a helper to do so should be straight forward.

 ## The static solution

-If you played around with static sites enough you know that most webservers come configured in a way that they understand that `index.html` doesn't need to be explicitly added to the path.
-With this knowledge you can configure your files to benefit from that.
+If you played around with static sites enough, you know that most webservers come configured in a way that they understand that `index.html` doesn't need to be explicitly added to the path.
+With this knowledge, you can configure your files to benefit from that.
 For example:

 If your content looks like this: